BartSte/nvim-project-marks/README.md

   `~/shadas/project_1.shada`.
 You can do this manually, or you can call `:MakeShada`.

-Now, each time you open neovim from the root of a project, the plugin will look for a shada file in `~/shadas` with the name of the root directory of the project.
+Now, each time you open Neovim from the root of a project, the plugin will look for a shada file in `~/shadas` with the name of the root directory of the project.
 If it finds one, it will use that file.
 If it does not find one, it will use the global shada file of Neovim.